Can I get a new criminal defense attorney?

 If you have a court-appointed attorney, you must appear in court, usually at one of your regularly scheduled court dates, and explain to the judge you would like to get a new court-appointed criminal defense attorney.
-You can probably expect an irritated and impatient response from the judge at first.
+You can probably expect the judge’s irritated and impatient response at first.
 The judge will grill you about your request and will most likely be skeptical of your motives.
 However, if you have a serious and legitimate issue, the judge will have no choice but to consider it.
-It would be a good idea to write down a list of your problems with your attorney so that you don’t forget what to tell the judge.
+It would be a good idea to write down a list of your problems with your attorney so you don’t forget what to tell the judge.
 Bring any documents or communications that may back up your explanation.

 Will the judge be angry if I change attorneys?

 In a word, no. A change in attorneys is routine, and judges typically take little notice.
 If you’ve retained a new lawyer, the judge knows you have a constitutional right to a lawyer of your choice.
 Because you have a constitutional right to counsel, the courts are usually very accommodating when hiring a new attorney.
-In fact, it is common for the court to permit an adjournment to permit the new attorney to “come up to speed” on your case if that is necessary.
-If the new attorney is well known and experienced, the court is usually happy to have that person take over the case.
-Judges and prosecutors know that the court process runs more smoothly with a lawyer familiar with the court and experienced in criminal defense.
+In fact, it is common for the court to permit an adjournment to permit the new attorney to “come up to speed” on your case if necessary.
+If the new attorney is well-known and experienced, the court is usually happy to have that person take over the case.
+Judges and prosecutors know that the court process runs smoother with a lawyer familiar with the court and experienced in criminal defense.